-Coverage of changes or modifications to previous surgery(ies) Medically Necessary (except when otherwise stated in member contract language) Correction of incomplete or incorrectly done: Breast/chest Genital surgeries Documentation from a surgeon that previously authorized gender transition/affirmation surgery was not satisfactory due to not being completed, or due to having been done incorrectly AND Documentation by the surgeon of the specific component or components of the surgery that were not done which should have been done, or what specifically was done incorrectly that requires surgical correction AND If the incomplete or incorrectly done surgery was done when the individual was not covered by a Company plan, the incomplete or incorrectly done surgery would have been covered if the individual was on a Company plan at the time of that surgery (there is documentation which shows that criteria for the previous surgery were met at the time of that surgery) (See Maditional Information Delow)
+Surgical Services Medically Necessary (except when otherwise stated in member contract language) Note: Revision of appearance is considered not medically necessary when the original surgery was determined to be not medically necessary except when a complication is causing or is likely to cause a medical or surgical emergency.
+(See Additional Information below) Correction of incomplete or incorrectly done: Non-breast/chest surgeries Non-genital surgeries Additional breast augmentation Documentation from a surgeon that previously authorized gender transition/affirmation surgery was not satisfactory due to not being completed, or due to having been done incorrectly AND Documentation by the surgeon of the specific component or components of the surgery that were not done which should have been done, or what specifically was done incorrectly that requires surgical correction AND If the incomplete or incorrectly done surgery was done when the individual was not covered by a Company plan, then coverage for the original gender transition/affirmation surgery is available under the individual's current health benefit plan Note: Correction of incomplete or incorrectly done surgery is considered not medically necessary when the original surgery was determined to be not medically necessary except when a complication is causing or is likely to cause a medical or surgical emergency.
+(See Additional Information below)